SolaceLabs/pubsubplus-cf-dev/README.md

 * cli-tools to provide a reliable environment to run the scripts of this project.
   - Tested with 512mb of ram, just enough to run some scripts.
   - You may wish to increase the ram if you want to test applications from this VM.
 The setting for ram is in [config.yml](cli-tools/config.yml).
-* BOSH-lite for hosting CF, CF-MYSQL, Solace VMRs.
+* BOSH-lite for hosting CF, Solace PubSub+ instances.
-  - Size as recommended below to fit the VMRs.
+  - Size as recommended below to fit the PubSub+ instances.
 * A Deployment of CF and CF-MYSQL to BOSH-lite.

 The setup was last tested on: